hdmi/ProceduralWallpapers/README.md

 - Gallery crashes when there is no saved/liked wallpapers
 - Disable save button 1 second after saving
 - Schedule a routine for updating the wallpaper automatically
+- Bug, when you start the app from 0 (deleted data) and there's still images in the local phone gallery, when you go to the app gallery no images are shown.
+- Update interval in preferences
+- Block landscape mode
+- Preferences activity
+- Palette click does not generate a new wallpaper with the color (after choosing color move to wallpaper view fragment)
+- Relevant window titles in each fragment

 # IMPLEMENTED WALLPAPERS